 Students keep me thinking, and teaching is one of the best parts of immunology.
 I am directly involved in the hands-on technical and theoretical training of staff and students in my research group, and I am deliberate in using my laboratory as a means to foster and support the development of early career scientists, including undergraduates and high school students.
 My priority in teaching is to encourage students to think, and to think confidently, critically and independently.

 Some examples of our science conversations outside the classroom -

-Course involvement at the University of Glasgow -
+Teaching at the University of Glasgow -

-Courses taught at the University of British Columbia -
+Teaching at the University of British Columbia -

-MICB 202 was an entry level course that explored the arms race between the human immune system and the pathogens it tries to defeat.
-It was a popular class, with approx. 800 students taught in three groups and supported with online discussion boards and practice sheets.
+In Vancouver I taught MICB 202 (an entry level course that explored the arms race between the human immune system and the pathogens it tries to defeat, with ~800 students), MICB 402 (our core 4th year immunology lecture class, with ~85 students), and MICB 502 (a graduate seminar class with 8-12 students).
+My topics were dendritic cell, T cell and B cell biology, immune regulation, immune memory and vaccination.
 In 2014, I was awarded a Skylight teaching development grant to facilitate a student-driven revision of the MICB 202 course texbook.
-Two students, one a superb writer and the other a very talented cartoonist, took the current course notes and transformed their style and presentation, illustrating key concepts with brilliant graphic design.
+Two students, one a skilled writer and the other a very talented cartoonist, took the current course notes and transformed their style and presentation, illustrating key concepts with brilliant graphic design.